 Application for admission to the aptitude test

-According to Section 37a(2) of the StBerG, admission to the aptitude test presupposes that the applicant has a certificate of competence or training which entitles him to self-aid in tax matters in the country of origin.
+According to § 37a Abs.
+2 StBerG, admission to the aptitude test requires that the applicant has a certificate of competence or training that entitles him to independent assistance in tax matters in the country of origin.
 According to § 37 sec.
-3 sentence 2 StBerG, the proof of competence and training must have been issued by a competent authority designated in accordance with the legal and administrative provisions of the country of origin and certify that the professional qualification level of the holder is at least directly below the level laid down in Article 11(d) or e of the Professional Qualifications Directive (meaning a university course of at least 3 years of standard period of study).
+3 sentence 2 StBerG, the proof of competence and training must have been issued by a competent authority designated in accordance with the laws, regulations and administrative provisions of the country of origin and certify that the professional qualification level of the holder is at least directly below the level according to Art.
+11 letter d or e Professional Recognition Directive (meaning a university degree of at least 3 years of standard period of study).
 According to § 37 sec.
-3 sentence 3 StBerG, evidence of formal qualifications attesting to the completion of training acquired in another Member State or Contracting State or Switzerland, in so far as these have been recognised as equivalent by the Member State issuing the certificate of training and confer the same rights or prepare for the exercise of the profession in relation to the admission and exercise of the profession of tax adviser.
-According to Paragraph 37(3) sentence 4 of the StBerG, professional qualifications are also equivalent to those which, although they do not (no longer) meet the legal requirements of the country of origin for the reception and exercise of the profession of tax advisor, confer their rights acquired in the past in a way that preserves the rights acquired in the past.
-If the profession of tax adviser in the country of origin is not regulated, i.e. the taking up and pursuit of the professional activity is not bound by legal and administrative provisions to the possession of certain professional qualifications, admission to the aptitude test additionally presupposes that the profession of tax adviser has been carried out for one year in the previous ten years in the country of origin to a minimum of 16 hours per week.
-In this case, the competent authority of the country of origin must additionally certify that the applicant has been prepared for the pursuit of the profession.
-However, the obligation to prove this one-year professional experience is waived if the proof of training proves that a regulated training is in accordance with Article 13(2) of the third subparagraph of the Professional Recognition Directive.
-Regulated training means the level of qualifications listed in Annex III to the Directive under Article 11(c) of the Professional Qualifications Directive (meaning a diploma obtained after completing post-secondary training of at least one year of regular study).
+3 sentence 3 StBerG, evidence of formal qualifications attesting to the completion of training acquired in another Member State or Contracting State or Switzerland are treated as such, insofar as these have been recognised as equivalent by the Member State issuing the evidence of training and confer the same rights with regard to the taking up and pursuit of the profession of tax consultant or prepare them for the exercise of the profession.
+According to § 37 sec.
+3 sentence 4 StBerG, professional qualifications which do not (or no longer) meet the legal requirements of the country of origin for taking up and exercising the profession of tax consultant, but which confer on their holders rights acquired in the past in the possession of the acquis, are also treated in the same way.
+If the profession of tax advisor is not regulated in the country of origin, i.e. the taking up and pursuit of professional activity is not bound by law, regulation or administrative provision to the possession of certain professional qualifications, admission to the aptitude test also presupposes that the profession of tax advisor has been exercised for one year in the previous ten years in the country of origin to an extent of at least 16 hours per week.
+In this case, the competent authority of the country of origin must additionally certify that the applicant has been prepared to practising the profession.
+However, the obligation to prove that one year's professional experience does not apply if the evidence of formal qualifications proves the completion of regulated training within the meaning of the third subparagraph of Article 13(2) of the Professional Recognition Directive.
+Regulated training is the qualification level courses listed in Annex III to the Directive in accordance with Article 11(c) of the Professional Recognition Directive (meaning a diploma obtained after completion of post-secondary training of at least one year of standard period of study).